agarwalmanvi/agarwalmanvi.github.io/_projects/faststructurepe.md

 At [this link](https://github.com/agarwalmanvi/agarwalmanvi.github.io/tree/master/assets/projects/faststructurepe/train16_test64),
 you can also find samples for the setting: train on 16 bars + test on 64 bars.

+⚠️ This demo webpage is best viewed on a desktop!
+You might need to zoom in a little to see the details of the pianoroll plots.

 ## Method: X-StrIPE